Mesmero: Fictional character biography

-Mesmero eventually lost his powers for good (along with most of the world's mutants) when the Scarlet Witch altered reality at the climax of the House of M event during Decimation.
-Devastated and ruined, the once-great supervillain was forced into poverty.
-Mesmero finally achieved a personal triumph by forming a relationship with a woman who had saved his life, promising to somehow help her in turn.
-She put her trust in him freely and unconditionally, something he had never managed before without the aid of his powers.
-At this, Mesmero resolved to put his past behind him and begin living as Vincent.
+Mesmero is among the mutants who lose their powers to the Scarlet Witch in Decimation.
+Devastated and ruined, Mesmero is forced into poverty and reforms.
+Mesmero finally achieves a personal triumph by forming a relationship with a woman who had saved his life, promising to somehow help her in turn.
+She put her trust in him freely and unconditionally, something he had never managed before without his powers.